datastax/search-accuracy-demo/README.md

-# langflow-accuracy-week-template
+# Search Accuracy Demo with Langflow

-A reusable Langflow template for Hybrid Search and Accuracy Week
+This repository contains supplementary items for Hybrid Search in Langflow with DataStax Astra DB.
+More information can be found in [our blog](https://www.datastax.com/blog/hybrid-search-in-langflow)